 this makes an

-- Soak Red Oak Plank in water for 1 hour, keeping it immersed.
+- Soak Red Oak Plank in warm water for 15 minutes.

 - Preheat grill to 400°F.